strangiato/pipenv-s2i-example/README.md

 Finally, the last thing we need to consider is which files are included in our application.
 By default s2i will do the docker equivalent of `COPY . .` which copies everything in our git repo into the container.
 Our example application doesn't have a whole lot extra in it now but we may accidentally introduce unwanted artifacts in our container.
 For example if we later add a `tests/` folder, we don't want to include our tests in our container.
 To manage what gets added to the final container we can utilize a `.s2iignore` file.
 This file semantically functions exactly the same as `.gitignore` but determines what is ignored when copying the contents of our repo to the container.

 While most `.gitignore` files list the files we don't want to include in our git repo, I generally prefer to start by excluding all files in my `.s2iignore` and then explicitly add the ones I do need back.
-This helps to prevent any extra files accidentally slipping through and keeps our container size to a minimum.
+This helps to prevent any extra files accidentally slipping through later on and keeps our container size to a minimum.

 *.s2iignore:*
 ```